Delicious Asian cabbage salad has wonderfully complex flavors thanks to a flavorful dressing of sesame oil, vinegar, and soy sauce.

 Scroll down to the recipe card for the detailed instructions.
 It’s a VERY easy recipe!
 Here are the basic steps:

-2. Add the dressing to shredded cabbage and mix well.
+2. Place the shredded cabbage in a serving bowl.
+Add the tasty dressing and mix well.

 3. Let the salad rest for 30 minutes to allow the flavors to meld.

 Allowing the flavors to meld is important.
 It does make a difference.
-You can let it rest at room temperature for up to an hour.
-If you plan to let it rest for longer, cover and keep it in the fridge.
+You can let the salad rest at room temperature for up to an hour.
+If you plan to let it rest for longer, it’s best to cover it and keep it in the fridge.

 What to serve with Asian cabbage salad